exo-addons/cloud-drive-extension/documentation/CONNECTOR_API.md

 Another internal part to implement in a connector - `CloudFileAPI` interface.
 It is a set of methods required for drive synchronization between local nodes and cloud side.
 Basics already implemented in the inner class `AbstractFileAPI`, but connector needs to provide exact calls to a cloud API it represents.
 For some providers it's possible that several operations lead to a single method, but for others it's different calls.
 File API respect this fact by offering different methods for files and folders, but final implementation may realy on single logic internally.
 Implement `JCRLocalCloudDrive.createFileAPI()` method to return actual API instance.

-There is optional support of drive state in method `getState()` - a specific object that describe the drive's current state including changes notification and other internal mechanisms what may be required in others apps and clients.
+There is optional support of drive state via method `getState()` - a specific object that describe the drive's current state including changes notification and other internal mechanisms that may be required in others apps and clients.
 If connector doesn't support states it should return `null`.
 Returned object should support serialization to JSON in RESTful service to be successfully returned to a client.
-This means its class should be statically available and acts as a POJO (with getters).
+This means its class should be statically available and act as a POJO (with getters).
+There are not requirements to a state object type, thus any method can exist on it - it is useful to expose specific data to a client side.

 Actual cloud drive implementation also should provide `getUser()` method to return `CloudUser` instance of the drive.